mpolimeno/sdsu-sage-tutorial-git/mathstruct.rst

 Note that we get an  :exc:`AttributeError` because the permutation :math:`(1,5)` is not in the domain of :meth:`phi`.

+**Exercises:**

+   #.
+There is a homomorphism from the dicyclic group of index :math:`n` to the dihedral group of index :math:`n` .
+Construct it and find the kernel.

 .. index:: kernel, groups; kernel of homomorphism